-2. Client photos may not be taken without the client giving written consent for the phot.
+2. Client photos may not be taken without the client giving written consent for the photo.

-3. Employees of the department must sign a confidentiality statement and agreement at the time of employment that states that they understand the importance of confidentiality and that a breech of confidentiality can be reason for dismissal from employment, (located in Section 9).
+3. Employees of the department must sign a confidentiality statement and agreement at the time of employment that states that they understand the importance of confidentiality and that a breach of confidentiality can be reason for dismissal from employment, (located in Section 9).

 CONTINUING EDUCATION SECTION 6.10